 Having, on many occasions, been forced to FoIA to obtain information from National Highways, formerly Highways England, we have encountered many problems that may be of interest/concern to others.
-Our preferred method of making FoIA enquiries is by use of the WhatDoTheyKnow web site:
+Our preferred method of making FoIA enquiries is by use of the WhatDoTheyKnow website:

-The ICO appears to have ignored the Freedom of Information Act 2000, allowed it to become outdated, ineffective.
-Possibly a reason for this is that data protection has seen amendment following GDPR and grabs headlines; commonly private companies that breach DPA are subject to substantial fines giving the impression of an effective Commissioner.
+The ICO appears to have ignored the Freedom of Information Act 2000, which allowed it to become outdated, ineffective.
+Possibly a reason for this is that data protection has seen amendments following GDPR and grabs headlines; commonly private companies that breach DPA are subject to substantial fines giving the impression of an effective Commissioner.

-As an example of how the FoIA has been ignored by the ICO, one need only look to the Commissioner’s acknowledged failing of the legislation insofar as an Authority’s use of sub-contractor’s is concerned.
+As an example of how the FoIA has been ignored by the ICO, one need only look to the Commissioner’s acknowledged failing of the legislation insofar as an Authority’s use of sub-contractors is concerned.
 A Public Authority, such as National Highways, places much of its activities with private companies, contractors.
 Not all aspects of the work these private businesses undertake are obviously caught by the FoIA and whilst the ICO has known of this for years, the issue has not been addressed.
 The ICO is aware FoIA legislation has become diluted.

 - 01/07/2020 The Request